DeployGate/deploygate-android-sdk/README.md

 Then synchronize, build and upload your app to DeployGate.
 [Gradle DeployGate Plugin](https://github.com/DeployGate/gradle-deploygate-plugin/) will be your help.

 > Since 4.0.0, you don't need to add `DeployGate.install(this)` to your `Application#onCreate` except you have multiple processes.
-It is automatically called when your application process starts.
+It is automatically called when your application process starts through the ContentProvider initialization.

 ### For Jetpack App Startup users or those who would like to initialize SDK manually